LFLR 6. Family Law Motions Calendar Procedures

 (A) The request should state the extraordinary features of the case and explain why additional time for oral argument is needed.
 The request should state the length of time requested, and whether the other parties agree with the request.
 The written request shall include working copies of the motion and supporting documents, and all responses received.

-(B) The written request shall be filed with the Clerk and working copies shall be submitted to the Family Law Coordinator, and served on all other parties at least six (6) court days prior to the scheduled hearing date.
-Any response to the request shall be similarly filed and delivered to the Coordinator and other parties by noon at least two (2) court days prior to the scheduled hearing date.
+(B) The written request shall be filed with the Clerk and working copies shall be submitted to the Family Law Coordinator, and served on all other parties at least six (6) judicial days prior to the scheduled hearing date.
+Any response to the request shall be similarly filed and delivered to the Coordinator and other parties by noon at least two (2) judicial days prior to the scheduled hearing date.
 Replies are not permitted.
 Working copies shall be submitted to the Family Law Department pursuant to the requirements of LCR 7(b) to the extent not inconsistent with this rule.

 (C) An order granting the request cannot be entered by stipulation or agreement.